 - CCTV, WiFi and live travel information

 - All Elizabeth line upgrade works at Forest Gate have been completed, including the refurbished ticket office, new lifts and new stairs to Platforms 2, 3 and 4

 ELIZABETH LINE SERVICES FROM FOREST GATE

-At peak times 12 Elizabeth line trains an hour will run between Shenfield and central London, calling at all stations.
-An additional four trains an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.
+At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
+An additional four services an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades:

 - Call: 03457 11 41 41